droe/xnumon/README.md

 -   **socket-connect[7]**: a process has initiated an outgoing connection.&nbsp;<sup>&dagger;</sup>

-&ast; _stable_
+<sup>&ast;</sup>    _stable_
-&dagger; _stable, but limited in scope due to Apple bugs in audit(4) not fixed in any supported version of macOS_
+<sup>&dagger;</sup> _stable, but limited in scope due to Apple bugs in audit(4)
+not fixed in any supported version of macOS_
-&Dagger; _stable, but limited in scope due to Apple bugs in audit(4) fixed in some but not all supported versions of macOS_
+<sup>&Dagger;</sup> _stable, but limited in scope due to Apple bugs in audit(4)
+fixed in some but not all supported versions of macOS_
-&sect; _experimental_
+<sup>&sect;</sup>   _experimental_

-xnumon provides context information such as executable image hashes, code signing meta-data, script shebang handling, and the history of previous executable images that led to the current process state.
+xnumon provides context information such as executable image hashes, code signature meta-data, script shebang handling, and the history of previous executable images that led to the current process state.
 It does so by tracking fork and other syscalls instead of relying only on the ppid, which can change over the lifetime of a process.

 xnumon is configurable.
 It supports different log formats and hash algorithms.
-In order to reduce log volume close to the source, xnumon implements a number of suppression mechanisms and allows some tuning regarding the logged information per event.
+In order to reduce log volume close to the source, xnumon implements a number of suppression mechanisms and allows tuning the level of information per event.
+The log subsystem was designed to be easy to extend with custom log drivers.

 ## Requirements